ChicoState/UX-BudgetTravel/phaseIII/README.md

 <img src="https://github.com/ChicoState/UX-BudgetTravel/assets/111912181/c0bdebf2-d849-49cf-aff2-80f66be94c17" alt="graph" width="400" height="300">

+Each participant was asked

 ## Conclusions

 !!!
 Discoveries derived from the methods and their findings.
 Interpret how the findings translate into new insights into UX design recommendations.
 Describe those recommendations and how they should shape future work.
-In this section, include the new design recommendations based on the latest user insights. !!!
+This section includes the new design recommendations based on the latest user insights. !!!

+Recommendations from participants who were not in the prototype:

 ## Caveats

 !!!
-Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
+Considerations and/or limitations to your chosen methods and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!